surniaulula/wpsso/readme.txt

 = 3.51.0-dev.2 =

-(2018/01/25) Added an integration module for the WordPress Video Shortcode (Pro version).
+(2018/01/25) Added an integration module for the WordPress video shortcode and self-hosted videos (Pro version).

 = 3.50.0 =